tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 There is no exclusive-use data rights to observations collected by TESS.
 All data is made available through the [MAST public archive](http://archive.stsci.edu/tess/summary.html) once data processing and validation is complete.

-Important information and useful tools for Cycle 4 proposals are hilighted in the table below.
+Important information and useful tools for Cycle 4 proposals are hi-lighted in the table below.

 ###
 <table class="table table-striped table-hover" style="max-width:55em;">

   <tr>
     <td style="width: 15em;">
-     The  Cycle 4 solicitation is now avalibe on [NSPIRES](https://nspires.nasaprs.com/external/solicitations/summary!init.do?solId={4B9CAAB3-D398-183A-B1F3-EF963DF415C7}&path=open).</td>
+     The  Cycle 4 solicitation is now available on [NSPIRES](https://nspires.nasaprs.com/external/solicitations/summary!init.do?solId={4B9CAAB3-D398-183A-B1F3-EF963DF415C7}&path=open).</td>
   </tr>